R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 Use this tutorial to:

 * Set up a new Conclave project using [Conclave Init](conclave-init.md).
-* Modify the files to create an implementation of the Conclave *sample app* which we explored in the [previous tutorial](running-hello-world.md).
+* Modify the files to create an implementation of the Conclave *sample application* which we explored in the [previous tutorial](running-hello-world.md).

-This tutorial uses [Conclave web host](conclave-web-host.md) to write a Conclave app.

 The client is a command line app for simplicity.
 You can implement your client as a GUI app or integrate it with another program.